-How many beds are there in the ECC?
+How many beds are there in The Matthew Hay Building?

 There are 353 inpatient and day beds.

-I want to visit someone in the ECC, why can't I enter through the Emergency Department?
+I want to visit someone in The Matthew Hay Building, why can't I enter through the Emergency Department (ED)?

 The ED is a secure area focussing on clinical activity and is not designed to provide a thoroughfare to the rest of the building.

-Will there be a cafe at the ECC?
+Will there be a cafe at the building?

-After the ECC is opened there will be further construction work to remove the old A&E building and complete the new Emergency Department entrance.
+There is currently further construction work taking place to remove the old A&E building and complete the new Emergency Department entrance.
 This will include the completion of a foyer.
 NHS Grampian is currently working on plans for facilities in this area.

 Why are there separate lifts for patients?